uncheckederror/ParcelLookup/README.md

 No Address    |7.34s   |2.26s   |
 Condo         |3.75s   |1.42s   |

 Were this prototype to continue I would like page load times to continue to improve where the best case takes less than one second and the worst case at most 2 seconds.
-Currently report is minimally styled, so that we can easily convert it to the King County design system.

 # HTTP Request and Response workflow 🙋‍♂️
 ![image](https://user-images.githubusercontent.com/11726956/180094086-0e8d2385-040f-4aa6-9614-b99339cdb593.png)